NVIDIA/NeMo-Guardrails/nemoguardrails/flows/README.md

 The following is the list of standard events:

 - `UtteranceUserActionFinished(final_transcript)`: a new utterance from the user has been received.
-- `user_intent(intent)`: a canonical form for the user utterance has been identified.
+- `UserIntent(intent)`: a canonical form for the user utterance has been identified.
 - `bot_intent(intent)`: a new bot intent has been decided i.e. what it should say.
 - `bot_said(content)`: the utterance for a bot message has been decided.
 - `start_action(action_name, is_system_action, action_parameters)`: it has been decided that an action should be started.